UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/doc/install_urcap_e_series.md

-# Installing a URCap on a s-Series robot
+# Installing a URCap on a e-Series robot

 For using the *ur_robot_driver* with a real robot you need to install the **externalcontrol-1.0.2.urcap** which can be found inside the **resources** folder of this driver.